Insight from an Experienced Divorce Attorney in Lake County

 (a) Unless by stipulation of the parties or except as provided in subsection (a‑5), no motion to modify a custody judgment may be made earlier than 2 years after its date, unless the court permits it to be made on the basis of affidavits that there is reason to believe the child’s present environment may endanger seriously his physical, mental, moral or emotional health.

-The biggest exceptions is always:
+The biggest exception

-After two years, the standard is less dramatic:
+After two years, the standard is less dramatic

 There are several approaches to enforce an order of court or agreement which is part of the marital settlement incorporated into the Judgment.

-Another method of enforcement is getting a Judgment and collecting the money owed by a wage garnishment (order to withhold) or attachment an asset (such as a bank account or car) and liquidating it to pay the bill.
+Another method of enforcement is getting a Judgment and collecting the money owed by a wage garnishment (order to withhold) or attachment of an asset (such as a bank account or car) and liquidating it to pay the bill.

 III.
-A Failure to Sign a Document
+Failure to Sign a Document

-In an even stronger case, a person ordered to sign over real estate (or a car) who has failed to follow a specific Order, might find out that the Judge has signed the Title and transferred it.
+In an even stronger case, a person ordered to sign over real estate (or a car) who has failed to follow a specific order might find out that the Judge has signed the title and transferred it.